Darkpaster/Darkpaster.github.io/src/content/topics/en/society/resource-based-economy.md

 ## The Collapse of the Monetary Illusion: When Dollars Matter More Than the Planet

 The modern economic system has encountered a fundamental contradiction.
 We live on a planet with limited resources, but our economy is built on the premise of infinite growth.
-The main problem with the capitalist model is that it reduces the entire complexity of planetary resources to one abstract indicator—money.
+The main problem with the capitalist model is that it reduces the entire complexity of planetary resources to one abstract indicator — money.

 The price of a product reflects only the private costs of the producer but ignores the true cost: the depletion of non-renewable fossils, the degradation of ecosystems, the accumulation of toxins in the biosphere.
 The market is supposed to "automatically" account for these external effects, but in practice, government mechanisms (taxes, quotas) cover only a small fraction of the real damage.